 By Glen Willis, PABLS Member

 The Pointe aux Barques lighthouse and lifesaving station were perfectly positioned to witness all that occurred on Lake Huron.
-The storm was first noted up on the western end of Lake Superior on Thursday, November 6th then progressed rapidly to northern Lake Michigan.
-By 10:00 AM Saturday morning, the weather bureau had posted storm warnings for all of the Great Lakes.
-By Saturday afternoon a cold front had pushed its way past Pointe aux Barques, down Lake Huron and through Detroit.
+The storm was first noted up on the western end of Lake Superior on Thursday, November 6th and progressed rapidly to northern Lake Michigan.
+By 10:00 a.m.
+Saturday morning, the weather bureau had posted storm warnings for all of the Great Lakes.
+By Saturday afternoon, a cold front had pushed its way past Pointe aux Barques, down Lake Huron and through Detroit.
 What had been unusually warm weather for that time of year rapidly became more seasonal.

 By midday Sunday at Pointe aux Barques, the snow was so thick and so heavily driven by the wind that vessels out on the lake could not see the rays of the light.
-At nearby Harbor Beach waves had already destroyed some lakefront buildings and had run the 552-foot D.O.
+At nearby Harbor Beach, waves had already destroyed some lakefront buildings and had run the 552-foot D.O.
 Mills ashore.
-At mid-lake the wheelsman on the 500 foot Howard M. Hannah, Jr. found that the forward motion of the ship had ceased and that the bow had fallen off into the trough of the waves.
-Without enough power to drive it the ship was at the mercy of the elements.
-Waves were higher than the ship is tall and as they crashed down upon the ship the windows and the cabins were stove in.
-The ship was not under command and as it drifted into Saginaw Bay the master could see the flash of the Port Austin Reef Light.
+At mid-lake, the wheelsman on the 500 foot Howard M. Hanna, Jr. found that the forward motion of the ship had ceased and that the bow had fallen off into the trough of the waves.
+Without enough power, the ship was at the mercy of the elements.
+Waves were higher than the ship is tall, and as they crashed down upon the ship, the windows and the cabins were stove in.
+The ship was not under command, and as it drifted into Saginaw Bay the master could see the flash of the Port Austin Reef Light.
 He then knew that his ship would not be saved.

 A handful of vessels found themselves traveling up then down the length of Lake Huron.
 Some had managed to keep some kind of steerageway on their ship.
 Others simply had their boat blown about and found themselves traveling in the opposite direction.
 But all were blinded by the elements.
 Electric lighting had failed on both sides of Lake Huron.
 Radar had not yet been invented.
 Radio was still new and few shipowners had installed the device.
 Unable to communicate or see land, each ship was a multi-tonned steel wedge, lost on the lake and a danger to itself and to others on the sea.

-The master of the Northern Queen was one of those that found himself on a reciprocal course.
+The master of the Northern Queen was one of those who found himself on a reciprocal course.
 He said his ship was turned "end over end" and he found himself headed south when his destination was north.
-During a brief lull in the snowstorm he looked out his window and saw the Argus beating into the sea.
+During a brief lull in the snowstorm, he looked out his window and saw the Argus beating into the sea.
 As he watched, somewhere on the lake the Argus "disintegrated."
 A wave at its bow and another at its stern raised the ship and left the middle unsupported.
-It cracked in two, and was gone.
+It cracked in two and was gone.

-Shipowners, unknowing of the status of their own vessels began to telegraph the intended destination ports.
-If no word had been heard they began solicitation of any port, all ports along the Huron shore.
-Shipmasters that had managed to reach harbor were asked, "do you know of the Hydrus, the Scott, the Carruthers"?
+Shipowners, unknowing of the status of their own vessels, began to telegraph the intended destination ports.
+If no word had been heard, they began solicitation of any port, all ports along the Huron shore.
+Shipmasters who had managed to reach harbor were asked, "Do you know of the Hydrus, the Scott, the Carruthers?"

-The Regina, the smallest of those ships on Lake Huron and in that storm went unreported until 1986.
+The Regina, the smallest of the ships on Lake Huron, went unreported until 1986.
 Its discovery was serendipitous and was found a few miles off the Michigan shore between Lexington and Port Sanilac.
-At some point the ship failed or the crew failed or they just decided to wait it out at anchor.
+At some point, the ship failed or the crew failed or they just decided to wait it out at anchor.
 When found, it was at the end of a still taught anchor chain.
 Her bottom had been holed, her hull was cracked and she was upside down.
-Later, the John A. McGean was found near Port Hope Michigan.
+Later, the John A. McGean was found near Port Hope, Michigan.
 On the bottom, inverted, its rudder had been torn loose from one pintle and rendered useless.

 It is not known exactly what happened to the downbound James Carruthers or the Hydrus.
-Neither ship reached port.
-Any port.
+Neither ship reached any port.
 Twenty-four men went down on each ship.
-The Wexford, similarly lost for almost 90 years has only been recently located near the Canadian shore.
+The Wexford, similarly lost for almost 90 years, has only been recently located near the Canadian shore.